Create an NFS Server on Oracle Linux

 Root Squashing

 Enabled by default in Oracle Linux, "root squashing" is a share-level configuration option that prevents a remote root user from having root access to the network file system.
-It is recommended to leave "root squashing" enabled for proper security, but the following steps will show available access when disabled.
+We recommend leaving "root squashing" enabled for proper security, but the following steps will show client-side root-level access when disabled.

-1. Try changing permissions on a file in the NFS share from the client instance.
+1. Try changing permissions on a file in the NFS share from ol-node-02.

 sudo chmod 766 /nfs-mount/shared-text.txt